andreaszabari/Join-Meet-Us/doc/quick-install.md

 ## Debugging problems

 If you run into problems, one thing to try is using a different web browser.
-Some versions of some browsers are known to have issues with Jitsi Meet.
+Some versions of some browsers are known to have issues with Meet.
 You can also visit https://test.webrtc.org to test your browser's [WebRTC](https://en.wikipedia.org/wiki/WebRTC) support.

 Another place to look is the various log files: